 Thomas B Covington

-The Life Summary of Thomas B
+Brief Life History of Thomas B

-When Thomas B Covington was born on 9 June 1845, in Richmond, North Carolina, United States, his father, William Little Covington, was 43 and his mother, Cecelia Stewart Thomas, was 37.
+When Thomas B Covington was born on 9 June 1845, in Richmond, North Carolina, United States, his father, William Little Covington I, was 43 and his mother, Cecelia Stewart Thomas, was 37.
 He married Sarah Elizabeth "Sallie" Stubbs on 29 July 1895, in Richmond, North Carolina, United States.
 He lived in Rockingham, Richmond, North Carolina, United States for about 60 years.
 He died on 31 May 1926, in Richmond, North Carolina, United States, at the age of 80, and was buried in Rockingham, North Carolina, United States.

 Photos and Memories (1)